Boleslaus (bishop of Vác): Last years

 Boleslaus regained his influence at the royal court, when Andrew II ascended the Hungarian throne in May 1205.
 Boleslaus received the privilege to baptize Andrew's firstborn son Béla, future King of Hungary, in 1206, which indicates the close alliance between him and the monarch.
 As a christening gift, the infant Béla was granted the right of patronage over the Lelesz monastery by Boleslaus.
 In addition, the bishop also donated some of his lands to the provostry, including Hagymás – which he previously bought from Mercurius, a former Ban of Slavonia –, Kisgéres, Fancsal and Királyhelmec.
 Andrew II handed over two salt-carrying ferries along the river Maros (Mureș) and two portions of salt income at Dés (present-day Dej, Romania) to Boleslaus, who also granted tax exemption at delivery in every Pentecost.

 Boleslaus last appeared as a living person in a contemporary document in 1212.
 He was succeeded by James in the upcoming year.
-Andrew II, on his journey for a new campaign against Halych in summer 1213, resided in Lelesz, when he was informed of the murder of his wife, Queen Gertrude.
+Andrew II, on his journey for a new campaign against Galicia in summer 1213, resided in Lelesz, when he was informed of the murder of his wife, Queen Gertrude.
 Andrew buried a part of his wife's body there and donated the other half portion of Micske to the monastery, previously owned by Boleslaus' nephew, comes Othmar, who lost the estate because of his disloyalty.